remie92/Niko-Farm/README.md

 - 100x100 world (Could be bigger)
 - Fullscreen
 - Grow wheat on a farm!
-- -There is a house!
+- There is a house!

 ## Installation